berndreinhold/datadriven_dedup/OPEN_visualisations.md

 ```
 start date: 14.4.2022 (European date format)
-last edit: 14.4.2022
+last edit: 23.4.2022
 author: Bernd Reinhold
 ```
 # OPEN dataset visualisation
 visualisation of the dataset sizes and duplicates in the specific use case of the [OPEN diabetes project](https://open-diabetes.eu/).

-_This is ongoing work, not a final result._
+_This is ongoing work, showing the current status, not a final result._

 ## links
 - [README.md](README.md) (pairwise duplicates)